Holly Mathieson

 New Zealand-born Holly Mathieson is the Music Director of Symphony Nova Scotia in Halifax, Canada.
 Her previous appointments have included Assistant Conductor at the Royal Scottish National Orchestra, Resident Conductor within the National Youth Orchestra of Scotland Orchestras and she previously held the prestigious Leverhulme Fellowship at the Royal Conservatoire of Scotland.
 With her passionate communication skills, crystalline technique and collaborative approach, she has won plaudits in all forms of music direction from opera, ballet, cross-genre to full scale symphonic programmes.

-Amongst the highlights of Holly’s recent seasons are debuts with the London Philharmonic Orchestra, Prague Radio Symphony Orchestra, and the New Brunswick Symphony Orchestra.
-She also performed extensively in New Zealand, touring with the New Zealand Symphony Orchestra as well as making return visits to …
+Amongst the highlights of Holly’s recent seasons are debuts with the Prague Radio Symphony Orchestra, and the New Brunswick Symphony Orchestra.
+She also performed extensively in New Zealand, touring with the New Zealand Symphony Orchestra as well as making return visits to Auckland Philharmonia Orchestra and the Christchurch Symphony Orchestra.
+Recent debuts include Scottish Opera Orchestra, Sinfonia Viva, English Touring Opera (Mozart’s Così fan Tutte), Opera North (Will Todd’s Song of our Heartland) and New Zealand Opera, conducting Britten’s Turn of the Screw

 William BurtonConductor